Farihal/Improvement-of-Motor-Efficiency-Thesis/README.md

-# Improvement-of-Motor-Efficiency-Thesis
+# Targets in Thesis so far
-I built this repository to track my M.Sc.
-Thesis Progress on Improvement of Motor Efficiency
+[x] Read about fundamental working principle of AC Motor [] Read about fundamental working principle of DC Motor